Rosa Montalbano's Ancestors

 Vito Montalbano was the son of Francesco Montalbano and his wife Filippa (surname unknown).
 It is not known where he was born, but he lived in Caltabellotta, Agrigento, Sicilia, Italy.
 Today, Caltabellotta is about 12.5 miles and only a half hour drive from Sciacca, which is also in the province of Agrigento.
 On February 8, 1682, in Caltabellotta, anotarial marriage contract and dowry deed were created for Vito to marry a woman named Francesca Cottone.
 (Mouse over and click on their Latin church marriage image right to enlarge in a new window or tab.)
 They were married two months later in the parish church in Caltabellotta on April 19, 1682.
 It is not known if they had any children before Francesca died.

-Caterina was baptized as an infant, with her Latin name Catharina Jacoba, in the St. Vito church parish in Sciacca, on May 9, 1671.
-(Mouse over and click on her baptism record image left to enlarge in a new window or tab.)
-She was a younger daughter of several children born to Rosalia Bentivegna and her husband Carlo Quartararo.
-Caterina's Latin name in Italian is Caterina Giacomina.
+Caterina was born on April 30, 1671, and baptized the next day as Catharina Jacoba, in the St. Vito church parish in Sciacca, the daughter of Rosalia Bentivegna and her husband Carlo Quartararo.
+(Mouse over and click on her baptism record left to enlarge in a new window or tab.)
+Caterina's middle name in Italian is Giacoma or Giacomina .

-Vito and Caterina had at least nine children together, all born in Sciacca and baptized at the St. Vito church as follows — Francesco, as Francescus Jonnus, named after his father’s father, on June 23, 1694, which suggests he didn’t have a son with his first wife; ancestor Rosa; Leonardo Calogero on March 4, 1699; Giovanna as Joanna Philippa on June 24, 1700; Filippa, named after her father’s mother as Philippa Anna, was born on September 16, 1701, and baptized the next day; Calogera Leonarda on March 30, 1708, who apparently died young; Calogera Anna was born on August 1, 1709, and baptized the next day; and another Francesco as Francescus Albertus, on January 11, 1711, who died at six months old on August 9, 1711.
+Vito and Caterina had at least nine children together, all born in Sciacca and baptized at the St. Vito church as follows — Francesco, as Francescus Jonnus, named after his paternal grandfather, on June 23, 1694, which suggests he didn’t have a son with his first wife; ancestor Rosa; Leonardo Calogero was born and baptized on the evening of March 4, 1699; Giovanna was born on the morning of June 24, 1700, and baptized as Joanna Philippa later that day; Filippa, named after her paternal grandmother, was born on September 16, 1701, and baptized as Philippa Anna the next day; Maria Accursia was born and baptized on February 1, 1705; Calogera Leonarda was born on the morning of March 27, 1708, baptized 3 days later, but died on May 24th, less than 2 months old; Calogera Anna was born on August 1, 1709, and baptized the next day; and another Francesco as Francescus Albertus, who was born and baptized on the morning of January 11, 1711, but died at six months old on August 9, 1711.

-Vito died and was buried on January 26, 1712, leaving his wife Caterina with several young children.
-(Mouse over and click on his Latin church death/burial record image left to enlarge in a new window or tab.)
-Five months later on May 16th, 17th and 22nd, church banns were read for Caterina to marry Pietro di Giovanna.
+Vito died and was buried in the cemetery of the Convent of St. Maria di Monte Carmelo on January 26, 1712, leaving his wife Caterina with several young children.
+(Mouse over and click on his Latin church burial record left to enlarge in a new window or tab.)
+Five months later on May 16th, 17th and 22nd, church banns were read for Caterina to marry Pietro di Giovanna of Sambuca.
 They married less than a month later on June 14, 1712, at the St. Vito church in Sciacca.
-(Mouse over and click on their Latin church marriage record image right to enlarge in a new window or tab.)
+(Mouse over and click on their Latin church marriage record right to enlarge in a new window or tab.)
 Confirmation of this marriage is documented on Vito and Caterina’s daughter ancestor Rosa’s 1715 marriage document, which states that Caterina was Pietro’s wife.
 Baptism records can not be found for any children of Caterina and Pietro in all three Sciacca church records.
 What is really interesting is that on Caterina and Pietro’s marriage document, it states her mother Rosalia’s surname as Indelicato, the same surname given to Caterina on ancestor Rosa’s marriage document to Felice Riportella.
 This could be just a coincidence or maybe the surname Indelicato is somewhere in this family.

 Nothing is really known about Vito’s parents, except that his father Francesco was deceased when Vito was first married in 1682, but his mother Filippa was alive.
 It is not known when Caterina died, but she was alive when her daughter ancestor Rosa was married on January 18, 1734.
 Unfortunately, that is all we know about them.